juhates/autohotkey_windowmanager/README.md

-# autohotkey_windowmanager
-Autohotkey script for window management
+AutoHotkey v2 script for window snapping on Windows 11